espressif/arduino-esp32/docs/en/api/rainmaker.rst

 RMaker.initNode
 ***************

-This initializes the ESP RainMaker agent, wifi and creates the node.
+This initializes the ESP RainMaker agent, Wi-Fi and creates the node.

 You can also set the configuration of the node using the following API